Notable Figures

 Irene Silentman

-Irene Silentman was the first Navajo language teacher at UNM, hired by Bernard Spolsky as part of the Navajo Reading Study.
+Irene Silentman was the first Navajo language teacher at UNM, hired by Dr. Bernard Spolsky as part of the Navajo Reading Study.